-If your child doesn’t want to give up the swing, or share the shovel, or hand over the ball… let it go.
+If your child doesn’t want to give up the swing, share the shovel, or hand over the ball… let it go.

 All those reasons aren’t bad—they don’t make him any worse than someone who’s in the mood to share and socialize.

 Kids shouldn’t be forced to share, especially when they’re still focused on an activity.
-Forcing them to share can also be disrespectful and denies kids the ability to resolve social conflict.
-Plus, we often forget that it’s not so much about us as it is guiding them through these situations.
+Forcing them to share can also be disrespectful and denies them the ability to resolve social conflict.
+Plus, we often forget that it’s not so much about us as it is about guiding them through these situations.

-Instead of forcing kids to share, encourage turn-taking so each child can learn to cooperate and share fairly.
+Instead of forcing them to share, encourage turn-taking so each child can learn to cooperate and share fairly.
 Let them determine the best ways to both play.
 Phrase sharing as a positive, not a dreaded punishment.

 And if all else fails, honor your child’s intentions—he truly isn’t any worse off because he’s still too focused to share.